 There are several at-grade crossings in Strathcona County.
 Both the Canadian Pacific Railway (CP) and Canadian National Railway (CN) operate rail lines through Strathcona County.

 Complaints about suspicious activities, blocked crossings, missing railway crossing signs or operational problems with grade crossing warning systems (e.g., lights, bells or gates) should be directed to the appropriate railway company.

-Canadian Pacific Railways (CP)
+- Canadian Pacific Railways (CP)

 General inquiries: 1-800-766-7912 or email@example.com

-If you find sightlines on the road right-of-way to be obscured (ie. by vegetation), please contact Transportation and Agriculture Services at 780-417-7100 or through our online form.
+If you find sightlines on the road right-of-way to be obscured (ie. by vegetation) or are concerned about the condition of the road, please contact Transportation Engineering and Operations at 780-417-7100.

 What is the safest way to negotiate an at-grade railway crossing?